-Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.ilmn In order to get a list which contains the mapped Entrez gene IDS, please use the getMappedEntrezIDs function.
+Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.: if the array type is "450K".
+For the EPIC array, the annotation package IlluminaHumanMethylationEPICanno.ilm10b2 is used.
+In order to get a list which contains the mapped Entrez gene IDS, please use the getMappedEntrezIDs function.